jaimece/BalancedColorings/README.md

 * Aguiar, Dias - 2014 - The Lattice of Synchrony Subspaces of a Coupled Cell Network/ Characterization and Computation Algorithm

+* Aguiar, Dias - 2018 - Synchronization and Equitable Partitions in Weighted Networks
+*
 and several others.

 This code was created for replicating different results found the literature from 2003 - 2025.